dliskku/dliskku.github.io/content/_index.md

       text: |
         <br>

-        We focus on all aspects of NLP research, ranging from core NLP tasks to key downstream applications, and new machine learning methods.
+        We focus on all aspects of NLP research, ranging from core NLP tasks to multi-modal learning, generative ai, and recommendation system.

   - block: markdown
     content: